olivkoch/gumbel-mcts/README.md

 We provide three MCTS implementations:

 - `puct.py`: an efficient implementation of PUCT MCTS.
-It produces the exact same output as a reference [mcts_v2.py](https://github.com/michaelnny/alpha_zero/blob/main/alpha_zero/core/mcts_v2.py) but but with a **2-20X speedup**.
+It produces the exact same output as a reference [mcts_v2.py](https://github.com/michaelnny/alpha_zero/blob/main/alpha_zero/core/mcts_v2.py) but but with a **2-20X speedup** on both Mac and NVIDIA GPUs.

-- `gumbel_dense.py`: an implementation of [Policy improvement by planning with Gumbel](https://openreview.net/forum?id=bERaNdoegnO), offering **massive performance improvement when the simulation budget is low**
+- `gumbel_dense.py`: an implementation of [Policy improvement by planning with Gumbel](https://openreview.net/forum?id=bERaNdoegnO), offering **massive learning efficiency when the simulation budget is low**

 - `gumbel_sparse.py`: a sparse implementation of Gumbel MCTS, particularly useful for games with large action spaces (e.g. chess)

-Our Gumbel implementation offers both simulation efficiency and numba-accelerated speedup.
+Our Gumbel implementation offers **both simulation efficiency and speed**.

+See [gumbel-mcts-benchmark](https://github.com/olivkoch/gumbel-mcts-benchmark) for full benchmark.

 ## Usage